 Join us on the second Wednesday of each month from 7p-8p as we travel to downtown Detroit to be with our homeless brothers at the Detroit Rescue Mission.
 We need your help setting up and participating in this service, which usually draws between 50-80 men.
 Contact Deborah (at: email@example.com) to volunteer.

 St. David's Food Pantry is open Monday-Wednesday-Friday, 9am-Noon.
 Prepared boxes of non-perishable food items (such as pasta, cans of soup, beans, fruit, vegetables, stock, sauces, bag of rice/lentils/beans, etc.) are available.

 Open Hands Food Pantry is another food pantry in our area.
 It is supported by St. John's Episcopal Church, Royal Oak.
-This pantry is open on Monday afternoons and Saturday mornings.
-Click here to check out their ministry.
+Click here to check out their ministry and hours of operation.

 Vandenberg World Cultures Academy: